MichaelCurrin/docker-quickstarts/examples/django_postgres/README.md

 - https://docs.docker.com/compose/django/

-See that page for further instructions.
+Create a sample project

 ```sh
 $ docker-compose run web django-admin startproject composeexample .
 ```

+See the linked guide for further steps like setting up a database section in `composeexample/settings.py`.